 Palomar Observatory Sky Survey

-The Palomar Observatory Sky Survey (POSS) is a photographic survey of the sky from the north celestial pole to Dec. -30°, carried out using the 1.2-meter Schmidt telescope at Palomar Observatory and financed by the National Geographic Society.
+The Palomar Observatory Sky Survey (POSS) is a photographic survey of the sky from the north celestial pole to Dec. -30°, carried out using the 1.2-m Schmidt telescope at Palomar Observatory and financed by the National Geographic Society.
 The original survey, POSS-I, completed in 1958, involved 936 pairs of plates 0.355 meters square with a field of view of 6.5°, each consisting of one plate sensitive to red light and one to blue light.
 A second survey, POSS-II, was started in 1985 from the north celestial pole to the equator using modern plates, and, when complete, consisted of 894 fields in blue, red, and infrared light.
 POSS II has also been converted to digitized form (i.e., the photographic plates were scanned), as the Digitized Sky Survey (DSS).

 Palomar Testbed Interferometer

 The Palomar Testbed Interferometer (PTI) was an experimental arrangement at Palomar Observatory, funded by NASA, to demonstrate key technologies for use at the Keck interferometer and, eventually, in future space-based interferometers.
-Near infrared radiation from a cosmic source was collected by three small telescopes located in separate buildings about 110 meters apart and directed through pipes to a central building where the beams were combined.
+Near infrared radiation from a cosmic source was collected by three small telescopes located in separate buildings about 110 m apart and directed through pipes to a central building where the beams were combined.
 The instrument became operational in 1995 and was decommissioned in 2008.
 Its outstanding discovery was that the star Altair is extremely flattened due its rapid rate of rotation.